2 Months to CAT 2021 – A Week Wise Approach

-CAT 2019 is on 24th November 2019; which is exactly 2 months away from today.
-Some important information regarding the CAT 2019 dates:
+CAT 2021 is in November 2021; which is exactly 2 months away from today.
+Some important information regarding the CAT 2021 dates:

 This article is second in series to‘3 Months to CAT – Your Winning Strategy'.